 One of the challenges of our role is that gas moves slowly through the system.
-This means, for example, that if gas is needed in Plymouth but has been delivered in Scotland, theoretically it would take around 23 hours to reach its destination.
+This means, for example, that if gas is needed in Plymouth but has been delivered in Scotland, theoretically it would take a minimum of 23 hours to reach its destination.